 b) Reduce distractions

-It’s also important to limit distractions as much as you can during the video interview, in a similar way as with phone interviews.
+It’s also important to limit distractions as much as you can during the video interview, in a similar way to phone interviews.
 Check your internet connection to avoid potential “hiccups”.
 Plus, it’s wise to stand in front of a minimal background, with simple patterns and colors – the same applies to your clothes.
 This way you make it easier for the interviewer to focus their full attention on you.